ericmdantas/aliv/README.md

 First, I'd suggest you open an issue so we can talk about the changes to be made and suchs and then you can do whatever you want :smile:

+Also, there's the folder `_fixture` ready to be customized so you can try some stuff while modifying the code; just run `npm start` and have fun!

 ## License

 MIT